Leather Tanning Basics for Restorers | Processes, Types & Care Decisions

 - Corrected grain — grain lightly sanded and finished to hide defects; usually more sealed.

-How natural leather is tanned (process overview)
+Leather Tanning Basics: How natural leather is tanned (process overview)

-Industrial tanning is typically split into three phases: preparation (soaking, liming, deliming, bating), tanning (stabilizing collagen with mineral/vegetable agents), and post-tanning/finishing (fatliquoring, drying, conditioning and topcoats).
+Industrial leather tanning is typically split into three phases: preparation (soaking, liming, deliming, bating), tanning (stabilizing collagen with mineral/vegetable agents), and post-tanning/finishing (fatliquoring, drying, conditioning and topcoats).
 Temperature, pH and time control are critical to avoid damage and uneven results.

 Main tanning types & how they behave in restoration